FREE Newsletter

 When is there intestacy?

-An intestate estate will be total if the deceased:
+An intestate estate will be wholly intestate if the deceased:

 • Dies without having executed a valid will; or